“So great was the Revolution that its intellectual foundations are not even yet understood by our superficial contemporaries.” – Adolf Hitler

 Does he care whether conservatives or liberals put him here?

 The same pattern applies to conservative and liberal attitudes towards every issue in existence.
 Everything a conservative says in response to criticism reduces to: “Our way worked just fine before you came along.”
 Everything a liberal says in response to criticism reduces to: “What gives you the right to tell us what to do?”
 Neither is capable of serious self-criticism based on genuine ethics.
+In practice, conservatives look at any failure of liberal policies to solve a problem as evidence that there was no problem requiring solution in the first place (never bothering to acknowledge genuine discontent among the traditionally marginalized), whereas liberals blame the failures of their own policies on conservatives not playing along (but never reconsidering the liberal presumption that conservatives would be willing to play along).

 The reason for this is that both conservatism and liberalism are rooted in pessimism towards the human condition.
 Conservatism is pragmatic pessimism, while liberalism is epistemological pessimism.
-Conservatives disbelieve that the quality of people can be significantly improved, and therefore would rather stick with familiar cultural norms that have a track record of keeping society stable and secure (albeit oppressive).
+Conservatives disbelieve that the quality of people can be significantly improved, and therefore would rather stick with traditional norms that have a track record of keeping society stable and secure (albeit oppressive).
 Liberals disbelieve that improvement even has an objective definition, and therefore are most comfortable in a society that makes no absolute claims and condemns nothing (not even oppression).

 “The Führer in Nuremberg said: “Woe to him who does not believe!”
 He who does not believe has no soul.
 He is empty.
 He has no ideals.
 He has nothing to live for.” – Robert Ley